Assassination of Henri I, Duke of Guise: 23 December

-He entered the council chambers with his brother and the Archbishop of Lyon, to find the king absent from the deliberations.
+He entered the council chambers with his brother and the Archbishop of Lyon, to find the King absent from the deliberations.
 They were informed that he was working privately in an adjacent chamber.
-Guise was taken back by the presence of Aumont, and captain Larchant as he was not accustomed to seeing them attend sessions.
+Guise was taken back by the presence of Aumont, and Captain Larchant as he was not accustomed to seeing them attend sessions.
 Larchant explained to him that he was there to solve a matter of wages for his men, but he could offer no explanation for Aumont's presence.
 Guise agreed to provide the wages Larchant demanded.
-Guise warmed himself in front of the fire, the weather outside having been terrible and requested Péricard fetch him some breakfast, his preferred dish could not be found, so he sated himself on Provençal prunes provided by Saint-Prix, the king's valet.
+Guise warmed himself in front of the fire, the weather outside having been terrible and requested Péricard fetch him some breakfast, his preferred dish could not be found, so he sated himself on Provençal prunes provided by Saint-Prix, the King's valet.
 Larchant's men, refused Péricard's attempts to reunite with his lord, keeping him prisoner in an antechamber.
 Guise complained of the cold and asked for more logs to be put on the fire.
 His nose began to bleed and Saint-Prix departed to fetch him a handkerchief.
-Business soon got under way discussing financial matters, before the secretary of state Revol entered and moved over to the duke.
+Business soon got under way discussing financial matters, before the secretary of state Revol entered and moved over to the Duke.

-Revol was unused to the kind of mission he had been asked to conduct, and had very pallid cheeks which caused the king to remark 'You're so pale!
+Revol was unused to the kind of mission he had been asked to conduct, and had very pallid cheeks which caused the King to remark 'You're so pale!
 You'll ruin everything!
 Rub your cheeks'.
-He nervously whispered in Guise's ear that the king desired his presence.
+He nervously whispered in Guise's ear that the King desired his presence.
 Picking up his gloves, with the bloody handkerchief still in hand he offered a bow to the council chamber and bid them adieu.
-Knocking on the door to the king's bedchambers he was allowed entry.
-He observed a squad of the Quarante Cinq across the room and greeted them, they replied in their regular fashion with a salute and moved to surround him, to accompany him to the king.
-As Guise reached the door to the king's chamber he turned to face the nearest member of the Quarante Cinq, Montséry who, fearing that Guise was about to draw a weapon pulled a dagger and grabbing the duke's arm plunged it into his breast with a cry of 'Traitor, you will die for it!'
-D'Effranants joined in the attack lunging at the duke's legs to hold him in place while Sainte-Malines delivered the killing blow to the duke's throat.
+Knocking on the door to the King's chambers he was allowed entry.
+He observed a squad of the Quarante Cinq across the room and greeted them, they replied in their regular fashion with a salute and moved to surround him, to accompany him to the King.
+As Guise reached the door to the King's chamber he turned to face the nearest member of the Quarante Cinq, Montséry who, fearing that Guise was about to draw a weapon pulled a dagger and grabbing the Duke's arm plunged it into his breast with a cry of 'Traitor, you will die for it!'
+D'Effranants joined in the attack lunging at the Duke's legs to hold him in place while Sainte-Malines delivered the killing blow to the Duke's throat.
 Loignac put a thrust of his sword into Guise's kidney.
 One final blow came to his back delivered by Sariac.
-Guise struggled with his attackers, begging for mercy, calling for assistance and slowly progressing across the room despite D'Effranant's hold on his legs before collapsing at the foot of the king's bed.
+Guise struggled with his attackers, begging for mercy, calling for assistance and slowly progressing across the room despite D'Effranant's hold on his legs before collapsing at the foot of the King's bed.
 His cries of 'Oh!
 What treachery!'
 'My God!
 Have Pity!' were heard in the main chamber.